INFO-4602-5602/project-0-kepai91/submissions/ChikalbettuPai/Readme.md

 ## Bells & Whistles:

+Completed following extra credit works:

 Bell: Tooltips

 The tooltip is displayed on mouse-hover over a data point.

-Bell: Styling your Visualization (Done)
+Bell: Styling your Visualization

 Used minimalistic black and white themed styling using [Bootstrap](http://getbootstrap.com/).
 Each question is represented in a panel-view.

+Bells: Xs and Ys and Whistle: Coordinated Views

 Bell: Best Fit Lines